Mouse Soup: Audio recording

 In 1978, Scholastic Records issued a 7-inch 331/3 r.p.m. record (SCC 2807) of the author reading the story.
 It was directed by Bernice Chardiet, produced by Robert Mack, and contained music by Albert Hague.

 Stop motion film

-In 1992, the book was made into a 26-minute musical stop motion animated film by Churchill Films, directed by John Clark Matthews and starring Buddy Hackett as the voice of Mouse.
+In 1992, the book was made into a 26-minute musical stop motion animated film for the TV series Long Ago and Far Away by Churchill Films, directed by John Clark Matthews and starring Buddy Hackett as the voice of Mouse and Will Ryan as the voice of Weasel.